 2. ‘if-else’ statement:

 This statement has two parts.
 If the condition of the first part does not fulfil then the statements written in the second part will execute automatically.
 The ‘else’ part contains the default statements.
 If there is only one line statement then you can write just after the ‘else’.
-On the other hand, if you have more than one statements then enclose them in a curly-brace.
-The curly-brace will start just after ‘else’ word.
+On the other hand, if you have more than one statement then enclose them in a curly brace.
+The curly brace will start just after the ‘else’ word.